demml/opsml/docs/docs/engineering/server.md

 ---

 ## **Setup**
-You can setup the `Opsml` server based on your repository needs.
+You can setup the `OpsML` server based on your repository needs.
 As an example, you could follow a conventional setup whereby you host Docker images via K8s.
-For this setup, you would install `Opsml` and its dependencies into a Dockerfile and host the server on k8s.
+For this setup, you would install `OpsML` and its dependencies into a Dockerfile and host the server on k8s.

 ### Required Env Vars

-As mentioned [here](../installation.md) `Opsml` expects 2 variables to be set (these can be set in an Dockerfile or at webserver runtime).
+As mentioned [here](../installation.md) `OpsML` expects 2 variables to be set (these can be set in an Dockerfile or at webserver runtime).

 - OPSML_TRACKING_URI: This is the tracking uri of your backend database.
 - OPSML_STORAGE_URI: This is the storage uri of your storage backend (e.g. GCP, AWS).